 This 10-page paper shares actionable steps for coordinating your team to reduce risk throughout every stage of the third-party lifecycle.

-Third-party risk management (TPRM) has traditionally focused exclusively on cyber risk and controls for protecting sensitive data.
+Third-party risk management (TPRM) solutions have traditionally focused exclusively on cyber risk and controls for protecting sensitive data.
 While this is important, it ignores other risks that can be just as damaging to your organization.
 For example:

 The results of not including this type of data in your vendor risk assessments include limited pre-contract visibility (which can obscure potential risks), delays in onboarding, and inconsistency in evaluating vendors.